 These shady tunnels are a favorite of my hens.
 They allow good airflow and protection from the occasional summer rainstorm.
 As an added bonus, I can move these temporary shelters as needed with relative ease and minimal equipment.

-The best source of shade, however, is free-ranging whenever possible, particularly in wooded areas.
+The best source of shade for how to keep chickens cool in the summer is free-ranging whenever possible, particularly in wooded areas.
 The cool, moist earth is a treasure trove of protein-rich earthworms.
-It also cools the hens’ feet and provides much needed relief during extreme temperatures.
+It also cools the hens’ feet and provides much-needed relief during extreme temperatures.

 In areas where predators are a problem, portable fencing is an excellent option whether free-ranging in the woods or in the backyard.
 Even cattle panels lined with poultry netting may be assembled into temporary enclosures to provide chickens respite from the heat.